 More occupants – Many times, car accidents involve multiple injuries to many people.
-If many people sustained serious injuries in your Ohio car accident, their injury information (including what hospital they were taken to from the crash site) can be found here.
+If many people sustained serious injuries in your Central Ohio car accident, their injury information (including what hospital they were taken to from the crash site) can be found here.

 Witnesses – If someone saw your car accident, information about the eyewitness can be found on this page in the “witness addendum.”
 Eyewitness testimony can be a critical piece of evidence in support of your car accident claim.

 Click here to download a printable PDF version of "How To Read Your Ohio Car Accident Report."